p-org/peasy-ide-vscode/Docs/docs/features/syntax_highlighting.md

 <h2>Syntax Highlighting in Peasy</h2>
 </div>

-Syntax highlighting in P makes developing programs in P easier, faster, and more enjoyable.
+Syntax highlighting in P makes developing P programs easier, faster, and more enjoyable.

-We created a Custom P theme that the P team prefers to develop in P, but feel free to change the theme to whatever you would like!
+We created a Custom P theme that we suggest, but feel free to change the theme to whatever you like!

+Here is a sample of syntax highlighting for the [Two Phase Commit](https://github.com/p-org/P/tree/master/Tutorial/2_TwoPhaseCommit) protocol from the P tutorial.
 ![Syntax Highlighting](../images/syntax_highlighting.png)